devflowinc/vault-chat/README.md

 # Arguflow AI

-[`Arguflow AI`](https://arguflow.com) is your own personal debate coach.
-Powered by the ['SolidJS'](https://solidjs.com) framwork, Arguflow AI utilizes AI software to debate against users and provide feedback on how to improve argument skills.
+[Arguflow AI](https://arguflow.com) is your own personal debate coach.
+Powered by the [SolidJS](https://solidjs.com) framwork, Arguflow AI utilizes AI software to debate against users and provide feedback on how to improve argument skills.

 ## How to use Arguflow AI